 A contract can be an agency’s kryptonite if it’s not written and understood correctly.
 Cover everything that might go wrong, and ensure you get paid for every hour worked — even in extenuating circumstances.
 To eliminate opportunities for miscommunication, your contract should include:

 Include an overview and scope of each service you’re offering so that clients know what they’re paying for.
-If you’re including a Statement of Work (SOW) that further explains deliverables and timelines, it should be referenced here.
+If you include a Statement of Work (SOW) that further explains deliverables and timelines, you should reference it here.

-If you charge hourly, that cost should be broken down.
+If you charge hourly, break that cost down.
 If you’re offering an estimate, price adjustments and the process for making them should be expressed here.

-Make it clear when invoices will be received and how much time clients have to pay them.
+Make it clear when clients will get invoices and how much time they’ll have to pay them.
 Also, be sure to note all acceptable payment options.

-, so use a late fee as a way to incentivize clients to pay on time.
-Most agencies charge between 1% and 1.5%: just enough to encourage payment, but not enough to aggravate clients when mistakes are made.
+Use a late fee as a way to incentivize clients to pay on time.
+Most agencies charge between 1% and 1.5% — just enough to encourage payment but not enough to aggravate clients when mistakes are made.

-Include a period of time (typically 2 months) that a client has to make a payment before you discontinue work.
+Include a timeframe (typically two months) for the client to make a payment before you discontinue work.